 During the period of Mahabharata, Draupadi tied Rakhi to Lord Krishna for her husband's safety.
 And Mata Kunti tied Rakhi to her grandson Abhimanyu for his safety before the great war.

 Raksha Bandhan or Rakhi Purnima is a festival which is not bounded in the limits of biological relationships or families, that is why it is celebrated on such a large scale.
-People started tying Rakhis to their friends and neighbors, or to those with whom they want to share this special bond of love and care.
-This adds on to the significance and celebrations of Raksha Bandhan in 2016.
+People started tying Rakhis to their friends and neighbours, or to those with whom they want to share this special bond of love and care.
+This adds on to the significance and celebrations of Raksha Bandhan.

 People start preparing much in advance for the celebrations of Rakhi Purnima.
 Large variety of Rakhis and gifts can be seen in the market almost a month before the festival of Raksha Bandhan.
-There is also a tradition of exchanging sweets on this auspicious occasion of Rakshabandhan in 2016.
+There is also a tradition of exchanging sweets on this auspicious occasion of Rakshabandhan.

-Kumaon, Himachal Pradesh: In the area of Kumaon Uttarakhand, men change their Janeu (the sacred thread) on the day of Rakhi Purnima along with the usual rituals of the festival for celebrating Rakshabandhan in 2016.
+Kumaon, Himachal Pradesh: In the area of Kumaon Uttarakhand, men change their Janeu (the sacred thread) on the day of Rakhi Purnima along with the usual rituals of the festival for celebrating Rakshabandhan.

 West Bengal: In West Bengal, Raksha Bandhan is also known as Jhulan